priv-kweihmann/oelint-adv/README.md

 ### Adding additional constants

-You can add e.g. known variable names, or known mirror replacements to the rulefile.
+You can add e.g. known variable names, or known mirror replacements to the rulefile (or the constantfile).
 Just add a key with the corresponding json type to the file.

 | key                   | type | description                                                                          |